magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/UnityEngine.XR.MagicLeap.MLRequest.md

 [MagicLeap](/unity-api/api/UnityEngine.XR.MagicLeap/UnityEngine.XR.MagicLeap.md)

-INHERIT FROM THIS IF YOUR REQUEST SHOULD BE A CLASS.
-[More...](#detailed-description)
+INHERIT FROM THIS IF YOUR REQUEST SHOULD BE A CLASS   [More...](#detailed-description)

 Inherits from: <br></br>[IMLRequest< Params, Result >](/unity-api/api/UnityEngine.XR.MagicLeap/UnityEngine.XR.MagicLeap.IMLRequest.md)